LukeGrahamLandry/franca/examples/gpu/maze_game/README.md

 - get enough points in tetris

 trophy room that shows you how many puzzles are solved/unsolved of each type.
+- rn i have one that counts screens clicked which is good enough if all puzzle chains lead to a hint room.

+editor
+- have one that syncs to the world as the prize at the end

 ## TODO

+- always allow entering flat mode even if no puzzle so you can use that to pause the game to get your mouse back
+- record a run through that i can replay as a test. replay.fr can make a comeback perhaps. will have to redo anytime i change the world or rules but it's better than nothing.
+- config to lower memo table size for Chess/Life instances for puzzles that don't need big perf. i guess on_init has to look at the state struct because normal path will zero init which can use default and the game can poke in smaller numbers early.
+- the mandelbrot square flickers red on the frame where life gets suspended. which could give away the hidden puzzle early.
+- fix the rooms. life unloads when you can still see it in the blue hallway
 - takes so long to compile (2300ms -safe)
 - make it work in wgpu
   - depth texture